anyaharter97/notes/libvirt-dbus.md

     }
     ```

 3. The last step is to add a line for the function to the property table (it should be ordered alphabetically).
-The string is the property name as listed in `org.libvirt.NWFilter.xml`.
+The string is the property name as listed in `data/org.libvirt.NWFilter.xml`.
 The second part is the getter function.
 The last entry is the setter function or NULL if there is none.
     ``` c
     static virtDBusGDBusPropertyTable virtDBusNWFilterPropertyTable[] = {
         { "Name", virtDBusNWFilterGetName, NULL },